TehreemEE/PythonTestAutomation/README.md

-# PythonTestAutomation
 # Instructions for setting the test environments

-# Unit Test framework is used with POM and Behave
+Unit Test framework is used with POM and Behave

 Once the tests are completed, reports will generated using the following command behave -f allure_behave.formatter:AllureFormatter -o AutomationTestReports/ <Absoulte path to where feature files are available>